Gjzayas/revolutionary_bank/README.md

 Revolutionary Bank is a professional financial platform.
 The app includes secure login/signup, password recovery, and a command-center dashboard with Account balance info and the option to transfer funds to existing Accounts on the platform.
 Users can manage accounts via a sidebar and track transaction history and print official bank statements.

 Key Features
-Modern UI/UX: A consistent "Midnight Navy" and "Institutional Silver" theme applied across all screens using a centralized style.css.
+Modern UI/UX: A consistent Midnight Navy and Institutional Silver theme applied across all screens using a centralized style.css.

-Dynamic Dashboard: Features a sidebar navigation system where buttons "light up" to indicate the active view.
+Dynamic Dashboard: Features a sidebar navigation system where buttons light up to indicate the active view.

 Intelligent Transaction History: A styled TableView that utilizes custom CSS for a high-end financial ledger look, including alternate row striping.